How Intermittent Fasting Can Help Women with Autoimmunity

 If you decide to try intermittent fasting, start gradually and consult with a qualified healthcare provider—especially if you have an autoimmune condition.
 Fasting can affect your health significantly, and personalized guidance can make a world of difference.

 Regularly check in with your body’s responses and remain open to adjusting your approach.
 Listening to your body and moving at a comfortable pace can maximize the benefits of intermittent fasting while minimizing potential risks.
+To learn more about fasting safely, see my article The Benefits and Risks of Fasting for Optimal Health.

 Your Road to Remission: Holistic Support for Autoimmune Health